• Home

 Saving Cherokee Purple Tomato Seeds

 Seeds from Cherokees are easily dried and stored.
-Many hollow out the tomatoes for the seeds and use the shells to bake as stuffed tomatoes.
+Many tomato enthusiasts hollow out the tomatoes for the seeds and use the shells to bake as stuffed tomatoes.
 Clean and separate the seeds carefully, then dry slowly over time.
 Most well-dried heirloom seeds like the Cherokee Purple will keep for 2-3 years in a cool, dry place.

 Cherokee Purple Tomato: Pests and Diseases

 Cherokee Purples are generally resistant to Fusarium Wilt and Septoria, the most common of tomato diseases.
 If they are kept healthy, these heirlooms will resist nearly every disease and most pests as well.
 Their primary enemy in the United States is the mosaic virus, which cannot be cured once it sets in.
 If you suspect any of your plants have contracted this (it is usually carried by insects and marked by its curling of the leaves in a wilt-like fashion), you should remove the plants from your garden quickly and destroy them.
+Blossom end rot is another common disease to avoid.

 How to Prepare Cherokee Purple Tomatoes